jamiedumont/tactically-creative.co.uk/content/casestudy/jakemorrell.md

 friendly; all sentiments that were captured perfectly because they came direct from the original source of the band’s identity: Jake.

-Over to Us - Act I
+Over to Me - Act I
 ------------------

-This left us focussing heavily on the technical side of the site.
-When Jake initially approached us he was asking for a site based on the almost ubiquitous platform, Wordpress.
-As we had extensive experience creating & managing Wordpress sites, we started with earnest.
+This left me focussing heavily on the technical side of the site.
+When Jake initially approached me he was asking for a site based on the almost ubiquitous platform, Wordpress.
+As I had extensive experience creating and managing Wordpress sites, I started without a second thought.

-Jake’s two key requisites were responsive design, and an easy way of updating the site regularly.
-Whilst Wordpress was (and always has) been geared around ‘Posts’, we knew that ‘Custom Post Types’ and various other plugins would give us the functionality we required for managing content such as a listing of Jake’s upcoming gigs.
+Jake’s two key prerequisites were responsive design, and an easy way of updating the site regularly.
+Whilst Wordpress was (and always has) been geared around ‘Posts’, I knew that ‘Custom Post Types’ and various other plugins would provide the functionality we required for managing content such as a listing of Jake’s upcoming gigs.

-Responsive design was something that we had worked with before, but never from the ‘ground up’.
-For this reason we used a popular and well documented framework: Foundation.
-This gave us a good solid system to work from, and an array of elements that would cover the initial site build, and any future feature requests.
+Responsive design was something that I had worked with before, but never from the ‘ground up’ on a new build.
+For this reason I used a popular and well documented framework: Foundation.
+This gave me a good solid system to work from, and an array of elements that would cover the initial site build, and any future feature requests.

-We felt that using two widely available, well established pillars of the web development world would give Jake a future proof website that could be easily worked on by almost any developer.
+I felt that using two widely available, well established pillars of the web development world would give Jake a future proof website that could be easily worked on by almost any developer.

 A wrong turn
 ------------

-Foundation gave us a very strong framework to begin building on, however it was not without it’s problems.
-Most popular frameworks such as Bootstrap and Foundation are quite opinionated as standard, and we found ourselves overriding much of Foundation’s default styling.
-This was, we felt, was a price worth paying to keep the site’s codebase future proof.
+Foundation provided a very strong framework to begin building on, however it was not without it’s problems.
+Most popular frameworks such as Bootstrap and Foundation are quite opinionated as standard, and I found myself overriding much of Foundation’s default styling.
+This was, I felt, was a price worth paying to keep the site’s codebase future proof.

-However, once we had completed the site and began testing it, we became increasingly upset with what we had made.
-Whilst Jake was very happy with the site, we felt that the code supporting it was heavy, overworked, and thanks to the number of overrides required; far less future-proof than we had hoped.
+However, once I had completed the site and began testing it, I became increasingly upset with what I had made.
+Whilst Jake was very happy with the site, I felt that the code supporting it was heavy, overworked, and thanks to the number of overrides required; far less future-proof than I had hoped.

-To top it off, we felt that Wordpress, as with Foundation, was too prescriptive for this project.
+To top it off, I felt that Wordpress, as with Foundation, was too prescriptive for this project.
 It forced upon us the notion of ‘Posts’, when really we wanted nothing of the sort!
 The editing interface was, as with all Wordpress sites, very ‘messy’.
 Wordpress as standard displays far too many options and menu items for someone who wants to update their gigs and write the odd blog post.
-This can of course be hidden away, but why should we have to?
+This can of course be hidden away, but why should we have to distort the system like this?

-We knew that Jake was self-hosting the site, and we wouldn’t have any input on the site once it was launched.
+I knew that Jake was self-hosting the site, and I likely wouldn’t have any input on the site once it was launched.
 This begged the question of how to manage the Wordpress updates.
-Did we really want to burden our client with updating the install and it’s associated plugins himself, or having to get us to do it periodically; just to keep the site secure?
+Did I really want to burden Jake with updating the install and it’s associated plugins himself, or having to get me to do it periodically; just to keep the site secure?
 All of this seemed unnecessary for what should be a simple site.

-We went back to the drawing board…
+I went back to the drawing board…

-Back to Us - Act II
+Back to Me - Act II
 -------------------

-The first thing we wanted to resolve was the restrictions that Wordpress was imposing on the site.
-It was bloated, complicated and needlessly complex for this project; so we set out to find the antithesis of this.
+The first thing I wanted to resolve was the restrictions that Wordpress was imposing on the site.
+It was bloated, complicated and needlessly complex for this project; so I set out to find the antithesis of this.
-We were sure that the answer would be found in ditching the database, and relying on ‘static’ web pages.
+I was sure that the answer would be found in ditching the database, and relying on ‘static’ web pages.

-At the time, we had been playing around with the static site generator, Jekyll.
+At the time, I had been playing around with the static site generator, Jekyll.
 For those unfamiliar, Jekyll takes templates written in Liquid, combines that with content files written in Markdown, and builds the site into flat, static HTML documents.
 This results in an incredibly fast, stable site that can be hosted almost anywhere.
-Jekyll was always considered a blogging tool for ‘hackers’, but it’s press as the basis of Obama’s online fundraising campaign caused a resurgence in the popularity of static sites.
+Jekyll was always considered a blogging tool for ‘hackers’, but it’s press as the basis of Obama’s online fundraising campaign has caused a resurgence in the popularity of static sites.

-We had enough experience building small, quick sites with it to know that it would work well in this situation; the only issue was how to add content in a non technical manner.
+I had enough experience building small, quick sites with it to know that it would work well in this situation; the only issue was how to add content in a non technical manner.
 At that time, there was no easy way to manage content in non-technical manner, everything was done through Markdown files.
-We needed something with a suitable interface for Jake to easily keep the site current.
+I needed something with a suitable interface for Jake to easily keep the site current, and manage logic surrounding gig listings.

-The solution came in the form of a half-way house between Wordpress &
+The solution came in the form of a half-way house between Wordpress and
 Jekyll: a flat-file CMS called Statamic.
 Whilst akin to Wordpress in functionality, it had a structure far closer to a pre-build Jekyll site;
 using templates, YAML config files and Markdown content files to dynamically render the page.
-Fortunately, Statamic has brilliant HTML-rendered caching, effectively allowing us to serve static files to users, but with a dynamic twist when required.
-This gave us the all important GUI for Jake to work with, and a lightweight system that could output static files in most instances, reducing load times & improving the user experience.
+Fortunately, Statamic has brilliant HTML-rendered caching, effectively allowing the site to serve static files to users, but with a dynamic twist when required.
+This provided the all important GUI for Jake to work with, and a lightweight system that could output static files in most instances, reducing load times and improving the user experience.

-Our issues with Foundation caused us to take a deeper look at the way we build our websites.
-We no longer considered an all-encompassing framework to be a universal ally.
-Foundation, like Bootstrap, works well for quick prototyping but, as we found; poorly in production.
+My concern over Foundation caused me to take a deeper look at the way I build my websites.
+I no longer considered an all-encompassing framework to be a universal ally.
+Foundation, like Bootstrap, works well for quick prototyping but, as I found; poorly in production.

 The solution came from creating a bespoke, SASS-based framework loosely based Harry Robert’s InuitCSS.
-We used Object-Orientated-CSS (OOCSS) methodology to build functionality ‘outwards’ from the core of what the site needed to do right now; rather than ‘inwards’ from a rather speculative position of what the site *might* need to do in the future.
+I used Object-Orientated-CSS (OOCSS) methodology to build functionality ‘outwards’ from the core of what the site needed to do right now; rather than ‘inwards’ from a rather speculative position of what the site *might* need to do in the future.
-The result was a lightweight, fast, high extensible and future proof framework that could support the site for years to come.
+The result was a lightweight, fast, highly extensible and future proof framework that could support the site for years to come.

 A Semi-Static Renaissance
 -------------------------

 The results speak for themselves.
-Not only does Jake prefer the vastly simplified user-interface of Statamic, but the performance matches our expectations.
+Not only does Jake prefer the vastly simplified user-interface of Statamic, but the performance meets my expectations.
 We’ve managed to achieve some solid loading times, and Statamic has proved incredibly stable, with straightforward development.
-We hope to spend more time with Statamic in the upcoming months to make it even faster for our clients and their users, as we feel it has great promise as our “go to” solution for small websites.
+I hope to spend more time with Statamic in the upcoming months to make it even faster for my clients and their users, as I feel it has great promise as my “go to” solution for small websites.

 The lack of a database means that the site is far less vulnerable to security risks, and whilst theoretically still at risk due to the